 These are rare instances when the exceptions occur.
 However, they are extremely important to be aware of.
 These laws fall closely in line with personal injury.
 In the case that the incident involved personal damages, the victim can make certain claims.
 All claims depend on the court’s decision, which involves a statute of limitations.
 Examples of injury claims include: medical costs, lost income, lost wages, disability costs, salvage value of personal property, and pain and suffering.

 The best action to take is to hire an attorney experienced in DWI law and Personal Injury.
-Whether you’re ready to hire an attorney, or simply want to discuss your matter with a compassionate and attentive legal professional, email or call Lafayette Personal Injury, Family Law, and Criminal Defense Attorney Taylor Fontenot directly at 337-704-7255.
+Whether you’re ready to hire an attorney, or simply want to discuss your matter with a compassionate and attentive legal professional, email or call Lafayette Personal Injury, Family Law Attorney Taylor Fontenot directly at 337-704-7255.